RemiBardon/tech-blog/content/english/tech/yubikey-setup/gpg-keys-on-yubikey.md

 gpg/card> quit
 ```

-They are all to `on` so it worked.
+They are all set to `on` which means it worked.

 We can also check that signing a file requires a tap: